seankross/the-unix-workbench/docs/04-Working-with-Unix.md

 the first argument is the directory where you want to begin the search, and all directories contained within that directory will also be searched.
-The first argument is then followed by a flag that describes the method you want to use to search, in this case we'll only be searching for a file by its name, so we'll use the `-name` flag.
+The first argument is then followed by a flag that describes the method you want to use to search.
+In this case we'll only be searching for a file by its name, so we'll use the `-name` flag.
 The `-name` flag itself then takes an argument, the name of the file that you're looking for.
 Let's go back to the home directory and look for some files from there: